rebrec/raiwallet_installer/README.md

 # I don't wanna read, tell me what to do to get it !
 - Open a terminal
-- Type : `wget -O - https://raw.githubusercontent.com/rebrec/raiwallet_installer/master/install.sh | sudo bash`
+- Type : `sudo wget -O - https://raw.githubusercontent.com/rebrec/raiwallet_installer/master/install.sh | sudo bash`
 - If prompted, type your user password
 - Wait until the installion is done.
 - Enjoy.